 To estimate the impact of the lack of irrigation water in specialty crops, these crops were divided between perennial, i.e. citrus, and annual crops, i.e. vegetables and sugarcane.
-This report assumes that citrus orchards are turned into an annual crop and the estimated cost for removing citrus trees are \$800/acre per Texas Citrus Mutual.
+This report assumes that citrus orchards are turned into an annual crop despite the large expense incurred from having to replace mature trees, estimated by Texas Citrus Mutual to be around \$800/acre.
 This has been an on-going threat for the industry since Hurricane Hanna in 2020, the crippling winter storm Uri during 2021 followed by droughts in 2022 and 2023.
 The recovering citrus industry has continued while struggling to keep orchards going due to the lack of irrigation water.
-It is important to note that once citrus orchards are removed the whole industry will be lost permanently.